Coding-Curricula/Web-Dev-For-Beginners-Twitch/lesson-itineraries/README.md

 Homepage -
     - cards into social media links
     - remove link page
-    - divide hero in half
+    - divide hero in half x
-    - style the about page
+    - style the about page x
-    - put a form in the contact link
+    - put a form in the contact link x

 #### January 16th - Lesson 10 - JavaScript Closures